-- compute\on\step¶ (bool) Forward only calls update() and return None if this is set to False. default: True - dist\sync\on\step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process\group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - squared¶ (bool) If True returns MSE value, if False returns RMSE value.
+- compute\on\step¶ (bool) Forward only calls update() and return None if this is set to False. - dist\sync\on\step (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process\group \( \pi \) (Optional[Any]) Specify the process group on which synchronization is called. - squared (bool) If True returns MSE value, if False returns RMSE value.